Daniele Urgo aka DONE, I was born in Milan in 1984.

 An invitation to exploit the new media for a deeper historical, cultural and ethical investigation.

-After understanding that the passage of Digital Art from a new method has turned into an old one, I understand that Photoshop, Illustrator, digital cutouts, layers, paths, are moldy tools of a “romantic” past of a Digital Art that looked at to the future and which is now boisterously linked to advertising and commerce.
+After understanding that the passage of Digital Art from a new method has turned into an old one, I understand that Photoshop, Illustrator, digital cutouts, layers, paths, are moldy tools of a “romantic” past of a Digital Art that looked to the future and which is now boisterously linked to advertising and commerce.
 This step has changed art by transforming poetics into marketing coldness.

 Without abandoning Digital Art, I analyze the messages of society through reinterpretation with different techniques that may be more contemporary.